 6. Reconnect and tighten the terminal clamps.

 Positive (red) first, Negative (black) last.
 Spray them with the battery terminal protection spray after they are tightened down.
 This will prevent corrosion from building up on the terminal.

 7. Disconnect the memory saver.

-Make sure you start the engine to make sure everything still works. check your radio settings to make sure that the computer’s memory was saved.
-Now you know how to install a car battery.
+Make sure you start the engine to be sure everything still works.
+Check your radio settings to make sure that the computer’s memory was saved.
+And that’s it – now you know how to install a car battery!